tgraupmann/ChromaAPISync/bin/Debug/VB/ChromaAnimationAPI.md

 **UnloadAnimation**

 Unloads `Chroma` effects to free up resources.
 Returns the animation id upon success.
-Returns -1 upon failure.
+Returns negative one upon failure.
 Reference the animation by id.

 ```vb
 Dim result As Integer = ChromaAnimationAPI.UnloadAnimation(animationId As Integer)